VladTomici14/Team1-Magna-Lab/README.md

-🅿️ Team1-MagnaLab – Smart Parking System
+# 🅿️ Team1-MagnaLab – Smart Parking System

-test
 This repository contains all of our contributions to the project for the Magna Lab course.
 ---
 ## 🚗 Overview